Elakalyn/Elakalyn/README.md

 <h1>
 Welcome to my profile! 👋
 </h1>
 Thanks for stopping by!
 My name is Omar Elakaly.
 I'm an ambitious developer and digital creator with a passion for producing charming, intuitive and engaging experiences.
-As a perfectionist, I'm committed to crafting unique experiences and challenging the limits of what's achieveable to create something truly exceptional and one of a kind.
-In addition to having a vigorous work ethic, I also appreciate all opportunities to work collaboratively with others to bring new and creative ideas to life.
-I'm a lifelong learner and continually strive to stay up to date with the latest technologies and trends.
-My goal is to make a long lasting impact through the work I produce.
+I'm committed to crafting unique experiences and challenging the limits of what's achieveable to create something truly exceptional.
+I also appreciate all opportunities to work collaboratively with others to bring new ideas to life.
+I'm a lifelong learner and continually strive to stay up to date with the latest technologies.
+My goal is to make a lasting impact through the work I produce.